MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/platform/android.md

 ---
 title: "UrhoSharp Android Support"
-description: "Android Specific Setup and Features for UrhoSharp." ms.prod: xamarin ms.assetid: 8409BD81-B1A6-4F5D-AE11-6BBD3F7C6327
+description: "This document describes Android-specific setup and feature-related information for UrhoSharp.
+In particular, it discusses supported architectures, how to create a project, configuring and launching Urho, and custom embedding of Urho." ms.prod: xamarin ms.assetid: 8409BD81-B1A6-4F5D-AE11-6BBD3F7C6327
 author: charlespetzold